RF1000community/klipper/docs/Config_Reference.md

 #   mode does not require micro-controller hardware support (typically
 #   any general purpose pins may be used).
 The default is to not use
 #   "software spi".
-#cs_pin:
-#   The actual name may vary from device to device.
-This parameter specifies
-#   the "chip select" output pin which allows to share the same SPI bus with
-#   multiple devices.
-Each device on the shared bus must have its dedicated
-#   chip select pin.
-By default, the pin will be pulled low during SPI
-#   transfers which target the device and set to high while idle.
-The signal
-#   can be inverted by prefixing the pin name with an exclamation mark "!".
 ```

 ### Common I2C settings